ABAtanasov/Representations/README.md

 	Black holes, let them spin let them be charged.
 Let there be parallel universe, everything.
 	Penrose diagrams

 	Expanding universes, redshift, Hubble's thing..
-ADM might be too much its ugly af imo (but the preceeding chapter HAS developed the hamiltonian formalism enough)
+ADM might be too much its ugly imo (but the preceeding chapter HAS developed the hamiltonian formalism enough)

-	The cosmological constant: stroke of genius or just a stupid freaking Lambda that Einstein put in.

 ## Part 3: More Advanced Topics (No preferred order)

 ### 8) Cohomology and Homology